Enigmatic-Smile/docs/oaas/offers.md

 ### Requests

-The Offers which require approval from the content provider will be available here until the Content Provider has accepted or declined the offer request.
+Offers that require approval from the Content Provider will be available here until they have been accepted or declined.

 ### Upcoming

-The Offer has at least one Location linked, but the `startDate` is in the future.
+Offers with at least one Location linked, but with a `startDate` in the future.
 Offers in this category will automatically become "live" when the `startDate` is reached.

 ### Live

 The current date is between the Offer `startDate` and `endDate`.
 The Offers in this category have been added to one of your reward programs and you are tracking live transactions against them.

 If no `endDate` is provided when creating an Offer, it will have a default end date of 12 months from its `startDate`.
-The Offer can be extended at any time during its lifetime to another 12 months from the current date by the Content Provider and you will be notified with the relevant webhook.
+The Offer can be extended at any time for another 12 months from the current date by the Content Provider, and you will be notified via the relevant webhook.
 Please see [webhooks](/docs/oaas/webhooks) for more details.
-Your own sourced offers are exempt from this requirement.
+Self-sourced offers are exempt from this requirement.

 ### Expiring soon

-The Offer is currently live on your reward program, but is approaching its `endDate`.
+Offers currently live on your reward program that are approaching their `endDate`.
 Offers in this category will automatically move to "Expired" when the `endDate` is reached.

-The Dashboard includes an "expires in" filter that allows you to view Offers expiring within a specific number of days.
+The Dashboard includes an "expires in" filter to view offers expiring within a specific number of days.
 The filter provides preset values for quick filtering and also accepts custom day values.
-By default, it displays Offers expiring within 30 days.
+By default, it displays offers expiring within 30 days.

 ### Expired

-The current date is after the Offer `endDate`.
-The Offers in this category have expired and you should not be tracking transactions against them past the `endDate`.
+Offers with an `endDate` that has passed.
+You should not be tracking transactions against expired offers.

 ## Self-sourced Offers